venominfosec/SecretsChecker/README.md

-  -h, --help       show this help message and exit --path PATH      Path where files should be checked --file FILE      Check only the file provided
+  -h, --help       show this help message and exit --path PATH      Path where files should be checked --file FILE      Check only the file provided --stdin          Check the input from standard in for secrets

 File enumeration options:
   --depth DEPTH    Depth when enumerating files, default=0